Darryl Hannah as Pris / Sean Young as Rachel

 5. Robby - Forbidden Planet (1954)

 6.b.
-Robot Monster (1953)Gog was such a let-down I couldn't let the coveted #6 spot go entirely to waste--so here's a much funnier film that, like GOG, came out when 3-D was already over before it began, It's been a favorite of mine for years, especially back in my drinking days.
+Robot Monster (1953)Gog was such a let-down I couldn't let the coveted #6 spot go entirely to waste--so here's a much funnier film that, like GOG, came out when 3-D was already over before it began.
+It's been a favorite of mine for years, especially back in my drinking days, when I carefully edited the 'it was just a dream' cop-out or was it ending, so the film ends with RM's lightning hand destroying the world!

 7. Itself - Hardware (1990)